Reform of Medical and Social Expert Commission: Expert Teams Establish Disability for Only One Year for Irreversible Health Conditions

 At the same time, the Ministry of Health declares interest in legally resolving such disputes — with verification of specific documents, medical data, and rationale for the decision, as well as the possibility of its review if there are grounds for it.

-However, the real effectiveness of the OPFO system will be measured by its ability to recognize and correct systemic errors of specific expert teams.
+However, the real effectiveness of the APDF system will be measured by its ability to recognize and correct systemic errors of specific expert teams.

 Read also